 Antibiotics such as amoxicillin, cephalexin, or penicillin are used to treat strep throat.
 Antibiotics work only against bacterial infections such as strep throat.
 They will not help sore throats caused by allergies or viral infections such as colds.

 Antibiotic treatment can begin immediately if a strep infection is confirmed by a rapid strep test.
 But there is no harm in waiting for the results of a throat culture to confirm strep throat before starting antibiotic treatment.
 In fact, it is better to wait until strep throat has been confirmed so that antibiotics are not used unnecessarily.
 Overuse of antibiotics can make them ineffective.

-Although waiting to treat strep throat may prolong the time you have the illness, delaying treatment for a few days does not increase the risk of rheumatic fever or other complications.3
+Although waiting to treat strep throat may prolong the time you have the illness, delaying treatment for a few days doesn't increase the risk of rheumatic fever or other complications.1

 Your doctor also may recommend nonprescription medicines such as acetaminophen or anesthetic throat sprays to help relieve the pain and discomfort caused by strep throat.
 Acetaminophen will also reduce fever.

 - Early Care for Your Premature Baby

 - What to Eat When You Have Cancer